-But before all that horrible things happened Kirchner produced a lot of pieces of art.
-His expressionistic works represented a powerful reaction against the boring, and in this times so outdated Impressionism that was dominant in German painting when he first emerged.
-For Kirchner, Impressionist was nothing more than the symbol of the staid civility of bourgeois life.
-But what’s interesting, he reworked the typical impressionist motif – ballerinas.
+Before all the horrible things happened, Kirchner produced many pieces of art.
+His expressionistic works represented a powerful reaction against the boring, and in those times outdated, Impressionism which was dominant in German painting when he first emerged.
+For Kirchner, Impressionism was nothing more than a symbol of the staid civility of bourgeois life.
+However what is interesting is that he chose to rework the typical Impressionist motif – ballerinas.

-Kirchner always denied that he was influenced by other artists but of course he had his favorite painters.
+Kirchner always denied that he was influenced by other artists but of course, he had his favorite painters.
 Henri Matisse and Edvard Munch were clearly important in shaping his style.
-In 1898 Kirchner was impressed by the graphic art of the German late Gothic artists, especially Albrecht Dürer, whose influence on Kirchner was lifelong.
-Also fellow artists of Die Brücke were particularly significant in directing his intense and raw palette, encouraging him to use flat areas of unbroken, often unmixed color and simplified forms.
-It was only intensified when he discovered African and Polynesian art in 1904.
+In 1898, Kirchner was impressed by the prints of German Renaissance artists, especially those of Albrecht Dürer, whose influence on Kirchner was lifelong.
+Also, fellow artists from Die Brücke were particularly significant in directing his intense and raw palette, encouraging him to use flat areas of unbroken, often unmixed color and simplified forms.
+This was only intensified when he discovered African and Polynesian art in 1904.

-Much of Kirchner’s work shows his interest with malevolence and eroticism.
-Kirchner loved the modern vibe of the early years of 20th century, wild rhythm of crowded cities, fashionable women.
-During the months leading up to the Great War, following the breakup of the Die Brücke group in 1913, Kirchner painted numerous Strassenszenen, street scenes which earned him deserved recognition as an Expressionist painter of the city.
-He was particularly fascinated by circus artistes, cabaret dancers and prostitutes, whose existence on the fringes of society belonged, in Nietzschian terms, to the same world as the visual arts.
+Much of Kirchner’s work shows his interest in malevolence and eroticism.
+Kirchner loved the modern vibe of the early years of the 20th century, the wild rhythm of crowded cities, and fashionable women.
+During the months leading up to the Great War, following the breakup of the Die Brücke in 1913, Kirchner painted numerous Strassenszenen, or street scenes.
+These works earned him well deserved recognition as an Expressionist painter of the city.
+He was particularly fascinated by circus artists, cabaret dancers, and sex workers, whose existence on the fringes of society belonged, in Nietzschian terms, to the same world as the visual arts.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.